yaniker/hpc-job-automation/README.md

 Edit `generate_params.py` to define your own parameters based on what your script (your_script.py) expects.

 ## Job Array Script
-The job_array.sh script is pre-configured to execute your script with parameters from _params.txt.
-It sources settings from config.txt, so you typically don’t need to modify it directly.
-However, you may need to adjust SLURM directives (e.g., --time, --mem) in job_array.sh to match your job’s resource requirements.
+The `job_array.sh` script is pre-configured to execute your script with parameters from _params.txt.
+It sources settings from `config.txt`, so you typically don’t need to modify it directly.
+However, you may need to adjust SLURM directives (e.g., --time, --mem) in `job_array.sh` to match your job’s resource requirements.

 ## Scheduler Script
 The slurm_scheduler.sh script oversees the submission process.
-It calls submit_job_arrays.sh to submit jobs in batches, ensuring that the limits set in config.txt (e.g., MAX_SUBMIT) are respected.
+It calls `submit_job_arrays.sh` to submit jobs in batches, ensuring that the limits set in `config.txt` (e.g., `MAX_SUBMIT`) are respected.

 ### Submitting the Scheduler
 Submit the scheduler to SLURM with: